floppydisk525/RnanoBot/README.md

 The LSM9DS1TR chip was influenced from sparkfun projects such as https://www.sparkfun.com/products/13944 and others.

-The repository name RnanoBot comes from "aRduino NANO roBOT" motor shield with TB6612 &amp; LSM9DS1TR
+The repository name RnanoBot comes from "aRduino NANO roBOT" motor shield with TB6612 &amp; LSM9DS1TR.

+### Datasheets
+Datasheets are in the https://github.com/floppydisk525/RnanoBot/tree/master/board/datasheets folder.
+### Typical Application
+Here are some of the typical application images for key componets.
+#### TB6612
+![alt text][tb6612]

 ### References
 https://learn.sparkfun.com/tutorials/lsm9ds1-breakout-hookup-guide
 https://www.sparkfun.com/products/13944